linchiwei123/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.

+add some
+another
+other
+1
+2
+3

+6
+5